 [An office of the Asylum Service (state service) is hosted in the Athens Solidarity Center and operates independently on predefined appointments]

 Athens Solidarity Center was established through Open Society Foundations and EEA Grants – Norway financial support (EEAGR08.02), in cooperation with the Municipality of Athens until 30.04.2016.

 From November 1st 2016 till December 31st 2017, complementary services provided by the ASC were funded by EaSI (Employment and Social Innovation) in the context of “Employment enhancement and Social services integration in Athens Municipality (ESTI@)” program.

-Since May 1st 2016, ASC has been financed by SolidarityNow and Open Society Foundations (OSF/OSIFE).
+From May 1st 2016 till May 22nd 2019, ASC had been financed by SolidarityNow and Open Society Foundations (OSF/OSIFE).